ivictorborges/ivictorborges/README.md

 ###### Pronouns: He/him (Ele/Dele).
 - I'm Accountant, Post Graduated in Accounting and Law Taxes & Back-end Web Developer !
 - On my toolkit , has some technologies that I already learned through my studies !
-- I always be able to learn more and more, I'm passionate for new challenges !
+- For me, back-end development offers a unique perspective on crafting software.
+It's like being the architect behind the scenes, creating the foundation that supports the user experience.
+I find immense satisfaction in designing scalable and secure systems, optimizing performance, and ensuring the smooth flow of data, and, I always be able to learn more and more, I'm passionate for new challenges !
-- I like to play e-games and a lot of other sports ... love animals, the nature and all of good things that we could learn !
+- I'm eager to connect with fellow developers, share knowledge, and collaborate on exciting projects.
+Feel free to explore my repositories and reach out to me for discussions, collaborations, or just to say hello.
+Let's create amazing things together !
 - For me, the most important on human relations is, help each other and, make us evolve !